Jimmy Wopo

-Travon DaShawn Frank Smart (January 13, 1997 – June 18, 2018), better known by his stage name Jimmy Wopo, was an American rapper from Pittsburgh, Pennsylvania.
+Travon DaShawn Frank Smart (January 13, 1997 – June 18, 2018), better known by his stage name Jimmy Wopo, was an American rapper.

 Wopo was an affiliate of fellow Pittsburgh-based rapper Wiz Khalifa and his Taylor Gang imprint.
 He made his first high-profile appearance with his 2016 breakout single, "Elm Street", produced by Stvii B, which Complex included in the "'Bout to Blow: 10 Dope New Songs You Should Be Hearing Everywhere Soon" list.
 Following that success, he collaborated with several prominent rappers including Wiz Khalifa, Sonny Digital, 21 Savage and more.
 After receiving a co-sign from hip hop producer Mike Will Made It, rap duo Rae Sremmurd brought Wopo out to perform during their set at the Pittsburgh stop of their SremmLife 2 Tour.
 Wopo was murdered in a drive-by shooting on June 18, 2018.

 Career

 In January 2015, Wopo began uploading original tracks to his SoundCloud account.
 Taylor Maglin, the owner of the Pittsburgh-based blog Daily Loud, partnered with him and began to publicize his music.
 This additional push helped him to accumulate millions of views on his music videos on his YouTube channel.
 Joining the wave of Wopo's viral success, urban hip hop blog WorldStarHipHop exclusively debuted five of his music videos in 2016.
 On July 24, 2016, he premiered his debut project, Woponese, on Daily Loud.
 This 8-track mixtape included the single "Back Door", which features Sonny Digital.
-In October 2016, Riff Raff tapped Wopo for a feature on the track "Stay Away from You" on his Balloween mixtape.
+In October 2016, Wopo was featured on Riff Raff's song "Stay Away from You" on his Balloween mixtape.
 On November 25, 2016, he released a joint album with his fellow Pittsburgh-based rapper Hardo.
 This nine-track project featured ShadyHigler, 21 Savage and Wiz Khalifa.